Do You Love Cheese?

 - When you indulge in pizza, order it not with the double cheese, but with half the cheese.
 If a pizza place you frequent is very generous with the cheese they put atop their pizza's, you could even reduce this to one quarter the amount.
 If this advice has you groaning, there is another alternative.
 Buy low-fat or non-fat shredded cheeses and keep them on hand.
 It freezes well, too.

-- When you know you will be ordering a pizza to your home, remove the cheese from the freezer or frig to bring to room temp and when the pizza arrives sprinkle it on and re-warm the pizza in a 400 degree oven for about 5 to 7 minutes or until the cheese is melted.
+- When you know you will be ordering a pizza to your home, remove the cheese from the freezer or fridge to bring to room temperature and when the pizza arrives sprinkle it on and re-warm the pizza in a 400 degree oven for about 5 to 7 minutes or until the cheese is melted.
 This way you can have your cheese on the pizza without the guilt.
 You can apply this to burgers, also.
 Buy slices of two percent or fat-free American cheese.
 Bring your burgers home, remove a half of the bun and place a slice of cheese on the top, microwave for 10 to 15 seconds.